KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 The two sales channels are hospitals and pharmacies.

+The hospital channel is further classified into two sub-channels: government and private while pharmacies are classified into retail and institution.

 Two countries are responsible for the company sales: Germany and Poland.

 There are 240 products divided into 5 classes antibiotics, antipyretics, antimalarials, antiseptics, mood stabilizers, and analgesics.